Jjat00/todo-api/README.md

 Before running the project, make sure you have the following installed:

-- Python 3.13.1
+- Python 3.x
-- pip (Python package installer)
+- pip

 ## Setup